Researcher, Consultant, Artist / Art Director

 2019 Keynote Speaker, Brunel Occupational Therapy Conference, Brunel University, London, UK

 2019 Plenary Speaker, Wellbeing Event, Chelsea and Westminster Hospital, London, UK

 2018 Plenary Speaker, Journée Romande des Soins Infirmiers, healthcare conference, Lausanne, Switzerland

 2018 Keynote Speaker, The Bigger Picture: Activism, Social Practice & Art, Central Saint Martins, London, UK

 2018 Keynote Speaker, Sheffield Healthcare Improvement Event, Sheffield NHS Foundation Trust, Sheffield, UK

 2018 Panelist, Scottish Mental Health Arts and Film Festival, Glasgow, UK

-2018 Speaker & Panelist, MCA Expo, healthcare improvement & leadership conference, Sheffield, UK
+2018 Speaker & Panelist, MCA Expo, Sheffield, UK

 2017 TEDx Talk Speaker, The Happy Generation, TEDxULB, Brussels, Belgium